 There are other considerations you can make when planning your gardens as well.
 Such as the possibility of including the more beautiful, ornamental plants into your full-sun landscaping such as peppers, asparagus, rhubarb, and swiss chard.

-If you are growing multiple cultivars of certain plants that could cross pollinate and interfere with a desired taste… for example growing hot peppers next to your sweet peppers is going to increase the likelihood of growing mystery peppers.
+If you are growing multiple cultivars of certain plants that could cross-pollinate and interfere with desired taste… for example growing hot peppers next to your sweet peppers is going to increase the likelihood of growing mystery peppers.